Hemp: benefits, dosage, contraindications

 Hypolipidemic

-Hemp oil, rich in omega-6 and omega-3 polyunsaturated fatty acids, is gaining interest for its potential hypolipidemic effects, particularly for reducing plasma cholesterol.
-However, human research, both on hypercholesterolemic children and healthy adults, as well as most animal studies, have not confirmed this cholesterol-lowering effect.
-Nonetheless, a small clinical trial on obese adults showed that daily intake of 60 mg hemp oil extract could slightly increase HDL cholesterol, with a rise of about 3 mg/dL after six weeks, compared to a decrease in the placebo group.
-Moreover, it is suggested that peptides from hemp proteins, such as edestin and albumin, might have hypolipidemic effects.
-In the laboratory, certain peptides from hemp seeds have inhibited the enzyme HMG-CoA reductase and increased LDL cholesterol absorption by cells by stimulating LDL receptor expression.
+Hemp oil, rich in omega-6 and omega-3 polyunsaturated fatty acids, has attracted interest for its potential hypolipidemic effects, notably for reducing plasma cholesterol.
+However, research in humans — both in hypercholesterolemic children and in healthy adults — as well as the majority of animal studies, have not confirmed this cholesterol-lowering effect.
+Nevertheless, a small clinical trial in obese adults showed that daily administration of 60 mg of hemp oil extract could slightly increase HDL cholesterol, with a rise of about 3 mg/dL after six weeks, compared with a decrease in the placebo group.
+Furthermore, it has been suggested that peptides derived from hemp proteins, such as edestin and albumin, may have hypolipidemic effects.
+In vitro, certain hemp seed peptides inhibited the enzyme HMG-CoA reductase and increased cellular uptake of LDL cholesterol by upregulating LDL receptor expression.

 Adult: 30 mL (oil)

-Hemp seed oil at doses of 30 mL (equivalent to 27 g) per day has been used for 2 months.
+Hemp seed oil at doses of 30 mL (i.e. 27 g) per day was used for 2 months.